mapr-demos/katacoda-scenarios/mapr-intro-flightds/step3.md

 ## Create a table

-Import a JSON file into that table.
-This command may take a minute to complete. `mapr importJSON -idField business_id -src /tmp/yelp_academic_dataset_business.json -dst /apps/business -mapreduce false`{{execute}}
+Import a JSON file into a MapR Database table.
+This command may take a minute to complete. `mapr importJSON -idField id -src /mapr/demo.mapr.com/user/mapr/data/flightdata2018.json -dst /user/mapr/flighttable -mapreduce false`{{execute}}

 ## CRUD Operations on the Shell